CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 For this first example, the goal is to construct a simple space-filling design with 8 runs in a 2-dimensional space using the example files provided with FOQUS.

 1. From the FOQUS main screen, click the **SDOE** button.
 On the top left side, select **Load from File**, and select the candidate.csv file from examples folder.
 This identifies the possible input combinations from which the design will be constructed.
-The more possible candidates that can be provided to the search algorithm used to construct the design, the better the design might be for the specified criterion.
-(Figure `[fig:sdoe_home] <#fig:sdoe_home>'  ).
+The more possible candidates that can be provided to the search algorithm used to construct the design, the better the design might be for the specified criterion. `[fig:sdoe_home] <#fig:sdoe_home>`__.

 .. figure:: figs/1_home.png
    :alt: Home Screen